Bulgur and Lentil Salad

 As mentioned above, bulgur is produced from wheat.
 Wheat has a cold nature and a sweet and salty taste.
 However, bulgur is rather neutral in nature due to grain processing.
 According to Chinese sources, it strengthens the kidneys, spleen, nourishes the yin and calms the spirit.
 It is beneficial for insomnia, menopause, irritability, emotional imbalance, stress.
 It also has a slightly tart flavour, therefore is also used for excessive sweating and bedwetting in children.

 is of a balanced nature and sweet taste.
 It benefits the lungs and strengthens the spleen.
-It improves liver function, it is diuretic and helps dissolve pathological clumps in the body (stones, tumours).
+It improves liver function, is a diuretic and helps dissolve pathological clumps in the body (stones, tumours).
 Helps prevent heartburn and stomach acidosis.

 has a mild taste and a balanced nature.
-It is diuretic, it benefits the heart and blood circulation.
+It is a diuretic, it benefits the heart and blood circulation.
 Strengthens the kidneys.

 This dish is suitable for any season for its relatively balanced nature.
 Parsley and coriander, because of their warm nature, move the food to a slightly warmer range.